donschia/FetchXmlDetailsList/README.md

 - The <code>Record Id</code> is read from the current record in a bit of a hack at the moment as it's not super easy to get this in the Power Apps framework.
 This can also be overridden with another lookup on the current form.
 Simply set the <code>OverriddenRecordIdFieldName</code> to a lookup field on the current form and this id will be used instead of the id of the current record.

 - <code>ColumnLayoutJson</code> is a collection of columns used for the table layout.
 See details below.
 - <code>ItemsPerPage</code> is defaults to 5000 as paging is currently not implemented.  // [NOT SUPPORTED CURRENTLY] ItemsPerPage is how many items to show per page.
-For now this is set at 5000 since paging and sorting seem to be at odds with eachother.
+For now this is set at 5000 since paging and sorting seem to be at odds with each other.
 - <code>DebugMode</code> can be set to <code>On</code> or <code>Off</code>.
 When enabled, this will write extra details to console, break when entering the main control, and break on handled exceptions.